genropy/genropy_saved/README.md

 Sandbox
 =======
-Sandbox is your first Genropy application.
+Sandbox is the application for learning Genropy framework.
+(Currently avaliable only in italian)

 Inside folder genropy_projects